IBM/dbb-zappbuild/docs/HOWTOS.md

 ## Signing load modules and program objects

-zAppBuild is configured to automatically insert a reference of the version of the source code (the githash), which was used to build the executables.
+zAppBuild can be configured to automatically insert a reference of the version of the source code (the githash), which was used to build the executables.
 At the moment, the feature is only available for build files which are mapped to `Assembler.groovy`, `Cobol.groovy` and `PLI.groovy`.
 It is available for pipeline builds.

 It leverages the [IDENTIFY statement](https://www.ibm.com/docs/en/zos/2.5.0?topic=reference-identify-statement) of the linkage editor.

 **How to enable the signing**

-The feature is enabled by default and is controlled via the `assembler_identifyLoad`, `cobol_identifyLoad` and the `cobol_identifyLoad` properties managed the corresponding property files of the language scripts.
+The feature is enabled by default and is controlled via the `assembler_identifyLoad`, `cobol_identifyLoad` and the `pli_identifyLoad` properties managed in the corresponding property files of the language scripts.

 **What to expect**

-The feature, will generate the linker statement `IDENTIFY` for the build file.
+The feature will generate the linker statement `IDENTIFY` for the build file.
 It follows the structure:
 ```
    IDENTIFY BUILDMEMBER('APPLICATION/SHORT-GIT-HASH')
 ```